Mikesco3/drivestatus.sh/README.md

   ``` sh
    drivestatus
   ```
-The script will check the health status of all drives from `/dev/sda` to `/dev/sdz` and print their status.
+The script will check the health status of all drives and print their status and details.

 ## Script Details
 The script performs the following steps: